Brian Flores: 2021 season

 On January 10, 2022, the Dolphins announced that they had fired Flores after three seasons.
 Flores finished his tenure with the Dolphins with a record and no postseason berths during his tenure.
-It was reported that prior to Flores' firing, the Dolphins pursued Sean Payton to be the head coach of the Dolphins.
+It was reported that prior to Flores's firing, the Dolphins pursued Sean Payton to be the head coach of the Dolphins.
 The Dolphins and team owner Stephen M. Ross were fined $1.5 million and forfeited a 2023 first round draft pick along with a 2024 third round pick due to impermissible communication with both Payton and Tom Brady, who both share the same agent, Don Yee, between the 2019 and 2021 seasons.
 Ross would also receive a six-game suspension as a result and Dolphins vice chairman/limited partner Bruce Beal was fined $500,000 and received a year-long suspension for the 2022 season.

 Pittsburgh Steelers

 On February 19, 2022, Flores was announced as the Pittsburgh Steelers' senior defensive assistant and linebackers coach under head coach Mike Tomlin.